ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-01-11-my-future-mobile-office.md

 I immediately fell in love with the van and made the deal! :tada:

 The current owner imported the van from Netherlands but never registered the vehicle in Germany.
-He'll organize all required papers while I'm in [Mexico](http://sayulitacowork.com/) and once I'm back I'll register the van and drive it to Berlin!
+He'll organize all required papers and in a few weeks I'll register the van and drive it to Berlin!